Updated August 2014.

-The typical personal information is required when you apply for a discount brokerage account with ShareBuilder, but current customers of ING Direct will have a streamlined process where some of their information is ported directly.
+The typical personal information is required when you apply for a discount brokerage account with ShareBuilder, but current customers of Capital One 360 will have a streamlined process where some of their information is ported directly.

 Many discount brokerages offer roughly the same set of tools.
 Each company may have a few bells and whistles, but for the most part, this type of service is a commodity.
 Many of the resources offered by discount brokers, like charting and analysis tools and access to some analyst reports, can be found in other locations for free.
 When it comes down to it, the most important aspect of a discount brokerage is the cost.
 Paying a $20 fee to sell $100 worth of stock immediately and significantly cuts into any profit you may have had or amplifies a loss.
 For this reason, look carefully at all the costs involved in buying and selling.

-ShareBuilder has two tiers of membership, Basic and Advantage.
-The Advantage plan requires a monthly fee of $12, but with this membership, you receive 12 free trades each month, if those are done by automatic investment.
-Each automatic trade in excess carries a fee of only $1.
-Real-time online trades, on the other hand, are $7.95.
 Real-time trades are executed as soon as possible after you place the order.
 Automatic trades are less expensive because they are bundled together with other customers’ automatic trades and effected only once a week.
 In other words, ShareBuilder gets the benefit of combing your sale of 30 shares of Microsoft with another investor’s purchase of 30 shares on Microsoft.
-ShareBuilder does not need to go into the open market to settle these trades, so everyone gets a better price, including ShareBuilder who still collects the same fee as the would with other automatic trades.
+ShareBuilder does not need to go into the open market to settle these trades, so everyone gets a better price, including ShareBuilder who still collects the same fee as they would with other automatic trades.